lilith645/imgui-rs/README.markdown

     cd imgui-rs
     git submodule update --init --recursive

-Main examples are located in the imgui-examples directory.
+Examples for gfx backend are under the imgui-examples directory.

-    # At the reposity root
     cd imgui-examples
     cargo test

+    cargo run --example hello_gfx

+Examples for glium backend are located into the imgui-glium-examples directory.

+    # At the reposity root
+    cd imgui-glium-examples
+    cargo test

     cargo run --example hello_world
     cargo run --example test_window
     cargo run --example test_window_impl

-Examples for the gfx backend are under the imgui-gfx-examples directory.

-    cd imgui-gfx-examples
-    cargo test

-    cargo run --example hello_world
-    cargo run --example test_window

 Note to Windows users:  You will need to use the *MSVC ABI* version of the Rust compiler along with its associated [dependencies](https://www.rust-lang.org/en-US/downloads.html#win-foot) to